FLATHEAD CLASSIC SLED DOG RACE

 C. MUSHERS MEETING

 1. All registered mushers must attend the mandatory mushers meeting.
 Roll call will be taken at the start of the meeting.
-Late mushers may be penalized at the Race Marshal’s discretion.
+Late mushers may be penalized at the Race Marshall’s discretion.

 2. Only mushers will participate in the rules discussion.